middlegear/hakai-extensions/README.md

 for anilist and jikan it should be noted that there is search , fetchInfoBYid, animecharacters, fetchanimeACTORS ,trending(), seasons, ctegories in like mywebapp

 rework on the promise functions

+anilist and jikan , tmdb all the providers should have the same response structure